Greg "Olskool Ice-Gre" Lewis

 Although the music industry has undergone drastic changes, the new millennium served this game-changer well.
 Olskool’s star continued to rise via roles as Good Music's very 1st A&R, where he was assigned to a then up and coming, now platinum selling Rap artist Big Sean.
 As A&R of the label he was responsible for choosing the No.ID produced track that later became My Last feat.
 Chris Brown.
 He was also the motivating factor in coercing the young artist to record the song by giving specific details about it's potential.
 As Olskool accurately predicted and passionately professed, the song made Big Sean a household name and went #1 on Billboard’s Rap chart.

 Currently Olskool continues to flex his skills as an A&R, but is also active in a new venture; G2 Productions LLC.
 G2 is a production partnership formed with long time Miami based collaborator and friend DJ Self Born who is also a south side Chicago native.
 The partnership gives "the two Greg(g)'s" a platform to provide fully written and produced songs and/or ep's for talented vocalists in various genres.
 Developments with his L.A.-based company, Honest Management LLC will continue, but with a more concentrated emphasis on consulting and artist development.
-Honest Management is committed to delivering just that – “honest management.”
+Honest Management LLC is committed to delivering just that – “honest management.”
 The firm will only represent an exclusive roster of talented individuals across multiple industries that eat, breathe and live (not sleep) for their craft.

 In addition to song writing and management, Olskool will be releasing a re-edited, revised version his book appropriately titled, “I Refuse to Quit!
-The Autobiography of a Dreamer,” soon to be available on all outlets.
+The Autobiography of a Dreamer,” soon to be available on all literary platforms.
 In the past he has spoken in various cities coast to coast inspiring men, women and young adults to follow their dreams, no matter how challenging the journey may be.
+He doesn't consider himself a motivational speaker but prefers being referred to as a dream based speaker with motivational material to inspire and educate.